TaylorEdgerton/portfolio-website/_pages/about.md

 In my spare time I'm out exploring on my Suzuki DRZ400 Dirtbike, and camping on the beach.
 I've been 4 Wheel Driving to Cape York, although still have many remote parts of Australia on my radar to explore.

-This website demonstrates my experiences and skills within software development, outlining details of projects that I have completed, aswell as containing my resume.
+This website demonstrates my experiences and skills within software development and programming, outlining details of projects that I have completed, aswell as containing my resume.

 I am hoping to gain experience working with companies and people who share my passion.